mikamautnerrohde/researchproject/rp-project-manual.md

 In case the supervisor and internal assessor are not the same person, the supervisor is strongly encouraged to *advise* the internal assessor on grading the experimental work of the student, as well as the oral presentation on the project.

 ### Internal assessor tasks
-#### Provide feedback on the draft version of the research report
-At the end of the project, the student will submit a draft version of the research report.
-This report should be written in the format of a research article that is appropriate to the field in which the internship takes place (e.g. following the guidelines of a key journal), and it should clearly convey the work that the student has done.
-The draft version should be as complete as possible, to allow for effective feedback.

-The internal assessor is expected to evaluate this draft report and provide the student with constructive feedback.

 #### Grade experimental work, presentation and final report
 The internal assessor is expected to grade all three assessment forms: the experimental work, the final presentation and the final report, using the respective grading rubrics.
 Experimental work can be difficult to assess for an internal assessor who did not supervise the student, which is why the supervisor is expected to provide the internal assessor with advice on the grading.
 See [here](#grading) for more information about grading.